-Some people believe verbal communication can be more effective than non-verbal communication.
-To some extent I agree with that.
-However, I also believe written communication is important as well.
-In forthcoming paragraphs I will discuss about both views.
+Some people believe verbal communication can be more effective than spoken communication.
+To some extent I agree with that; however, I believe written communication is important as well.

-First oral communication has some advantages, it can reduce communication problems.
-In this type of communication seeing and hearing the person who is speaking makes us understand better hence it will lessen common misunderstandings.
-When we hear someone his intonation and also his body language plays an important role in feeling him better.
-For instance, I received an e-mail from one of my colleagues first when I read that, I didn’t get his point and I thought he might be angry with me but when I called him and heard his voice I realized I was totally wrong.
-Also, some people show their feelings and their reactions with their eyes and the other parts of their faces, so another benefit of face-to-face conversation is we can see people`s face expression.
-Second in some occupation conversation is inseparable for example education systems around the world employ teachers to teach students, when learner have the opportunity to see their teachers directly they can learn more instead of reading their books only.
+First, oral communication has some advantages. it can reduce communication problems.
+In this type of communication seeing and hearing the person who is speaking makes us understand them better.
+Hence, it will lessen common misunderstandings.
+When we hear someone, his intonation and also his body language play an important role in understanding him better.
+For instance, I once received an e-mail from one of my colleagues.
+When I read it first, I did not get his point and I thought he might be angry with me but when I called him and heard his voice, I realized I was totally wrong.
+Also, some people show their feelings and their reactions with their eyes and the other parts of their face, so another benefit of face-to-face conversation is that we can see people`s facial expressions.
+Second, in some occupations a spoken conversation is unavoidable.
+For example, education systems around the world employ teachers to teach students, and when learners have the opportunity to see their teachers directly, they can learn more instead of only reading their books.

-On the other hand written communication is as powerful as the other one.
-It can has so many helpful aspects under different circumstances.
-To begin we live in the world of telecommunications therefore it is more common these days.
-People have this communication through social media platforms such as Telegram, moreover it is more convenient for several personality types including introverts this type of personality prefer to write than to speak most of the time in addition in some professions written communication is crucial like therapists and lawyers.
+On the other hand written communication is as powerful as the other type.
+It can have so many helpful aspects under different circumstances.
+To begin we live in the world of telecommunications; therefore, it is more common to write these days.
+People have this communication through social media platforms such as Telegram.
+Moreover, it is more convenient for several personality types including introverts who prefer to write than to speak most of the time.
+In addition, in some professions, written communication is crucial like therapists and lawyers.

 For these reasons, even though spoken communication provides lots of advantages and is widely used by people, the part of written communication in society is also irrefutable.

+Control grammatical errors.

+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Ok coherence and cohesion.
+Organize paragraphs correctly and mind your punctuation!!